xaos3/hydra-plus/README.md

 To compile Hydra+ for Linux (later I will upload the windows version for Visual Studio) you have to know at least the basics of Linux.
-The Linux.zip includes a precompiled library of the "wolfssl" and for "reproc" so that the compilation will be faster.
+The linux directory includes a precompiled library of the "wolfssl" and for "reproc" so that the compilation will be faster.
 NOTE : The precompiled libraries are compiled for Ubuntu Linux for x32-64bit platforms.
 If you want to change target platform you have to recompile the libraries and replace them.
 The libraries are  in :